Boot Camps in Petersburg, VA Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Most boot camps in Petersburg, VA on their own will not speak to family issues but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
 Then he will return to old habits.
 For this reasons, boot camps in Petersburg, VA are typically a short-term solution at best, and may be harmful to the teen at worst.
 Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway an alternative that combines the benefits of the military approach with the therapeutic component of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has served – and brought healing to- struggling teenage boys and their families from homes all across the country for well over 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has served thousands of struggling teenage boys and their families from homes all across the country for well over 20 years.
 Struggling teenage boys from Petersburg, Virginia and other places benefit from an accredited education, counseling and instruction, instruction in military drill and history, and the discipline for which boot camps are respected.
 Gateway offers a loving staff that cares deeply about each teen.
 Gateway is a military-style school that features a number of important components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.